uikit/uikit-site/docs/pages/javascript-utilities.md

 # JavaScript Utilities

 UIkit comes with its own, rather small but yet powerful JavaScript Framework, of which you can make use as well.
-The provided JavaScript utilities allow you to write simplified Vanilla JS and replace the most common functions of jQuery.
+The provided JavaScript utilities allow you to write simplified Vanilla JavaScript and replace the most common functions of jQuery.
 Once UIkit is [installed correctly](installation.md) they are accessible under the `UIkit.util` namespace.

-**Note** You can import all functions, e.g. `var { $, addClass } = UIkit.util` and then use them like so `addClass($('#my-id'), 'example');`.
-This approach makes your code much smaller and clean.

 **Note** The parameter types make use of a couple of [Pseudo Types](#pseudo-types).